 What is the purpose of the Society?

 - The Society is a Domestic Registry recognized by AKC.
 The Society maintains a registry and Stud Book of Country of Origin (COO) Salukis and their descendants in the United States, which is recognized by the American Kennel Club.
 The Mission of the Society for the Perpetuation of Desert Bred Salukis shall be the preservation, protection, and perpetuation of Desert Bred Salukis.

 Rescue and SPDBS?

 - The Society does not register any Saluki acquired through any rescue organization globally.
 Salukis acquired from the Middle East through rescue are not eligible for SPDBS registration.
-Salukis that meet the AKC PAL requirements can participate in AKC Performance Events and are eligible for PAL enrollment.
+Rescue Salukis that meet the AKC PAL requirements can participate in AKC Performance Events and are eligible for PAL enrollment once they are spayed or neutered.
 Please follow the link for further information. http://www.akc.org/register/purebred-alternative-listing/If you have a Saluki needing assistance we urge you to contact the Breeder of the Saluki if at all possible.
 The SPDBS Registrar can help locate the Breeder if the Saluki was registered with us.
 Otherwise, please contact STOLA (www.stola.org) This organization is well connected and able to respond to situations quickly.